-Each Title I Assistant Principal holds quarterly parent meetings, some of which are co-conducted at the district level with the Parent Liaison and Title I Coordinator.
+- Each Title I Assistant Principal holds quarterly parent meetings.
 All parents of students in Title I schools are welcome to attend Title I meetings.
 The two percent of grant monies specifically set aside for parent involvement activities is determined during the spring parent meeting.
-This set aside planning allows for revisions, upon request, before the grant is written in early summer of each year.
+This set aside planning allows for revisions, upon request, before the grant is written in early summer of each year. - BEMS will use technology, when needed, to ensure parent communication is available.
+Examples of such communication may include the FSDB website, Skype, Microsoft Teams or other video methods, including streaming. - BEMS activities and events that are announced and reported on FSDB Facebook pages are updated frequently to keep parents involved and informed. - BEMS activities and events are included in biweekly newsletters.